Swarup203/LoRa-Satellite-Communication-/README.md

 ------

-#### Use our brand new web installer to setup your board for first time.
+#### Setting Up Your Board for the First Time .
 Just go to https://installer.tinygs.com and follow the instructions there

 -----